 - Presently there are 94 localities implementing the VSMP throughout the state.
 DEQ is the VSMP authority for the 54 localities that have not elected to run the program.
 As required by state law and regulation localities and DEQ ensure that land disturbing activities obtain erosion and sediment control and VPDES construction permits as well as meet post construction requirements for quantity and quality of stormwater runoff. - The ESC Program implements Virginia law for managing erosion and sediment control from construction activities.
-Most landdisturbing activities on privately owned lands must be covered by erosion and sediment control plan that have been approved by a locality with DEQ oversight.
-DEQ approves ESC plan for activities conducted by electric, telephone, natural gas and railroad companies, along with activities on state and federal lands. - VPDES program authority is delegated by EPA to Virginia in order to implement provisions of the Clean Water Act and ensuing regulations.
+Localities, with DEQ oversight are responsible for review and approval of erosion and sediment control plans for local public projects and most privately owned projects.
+DEQ reviews and approves ESC plans for land disturbing activities for certain private projects state and federal projects. - VPDES program authority is delegated by EPA to Virginia in order to implement provisions of the Clean Water Act and ensuing regulations.
 Virginia State Water Control Law is also enforced through this program and its regulations.
-These VPDES permits are issued to construction site point source dischargers of stormwater in order to control discharged pollutants to the degree necessary to protect State waters.
+Coverage under the General VPDES permit for Discharges of Stormwater from Construction Activities is issued to operators of construction sites in order to control pollutants discharged from construction sites to protect State waters.

-The VSMP, VPDES Construction Permitting and ESC programs provide effective and responsible means of ensuring protection of the Commonwealth's surface waters, groundwater, wetlands and aquatic resources, while allowing for continued economic development in an environmentally sound manner.
+The VSMP, VPDES Construction Stormwater Permitting and ESC programs provide effective and responsible means of ensuring protection of the Commonwealth's surface waters, groundwater, wetlands and aquatic resources, while allowing for continued economic development in an environmentally sound manner.